janpaul/hyva-magento2-setup/README.md

 You will be prompted to enter your username and password.
 Use the Public Key as username and the Private Key as password.

+Sadly, you may need to run the command multiple times until all packages are downloaded.

 ### Install Magento2

 Install Magento2 with the following command: